juju/docs/src/en/reference-install.md

 Stable versions of Juju are available on Ubuntu, various other Linux distributions, macOS, and Windows.
 Development releases are also available for testing.
-Read on for how to install a stable or development version of Juju on your chosen platform.

-## Version 2.4.7
+## Version 2.5.2

-The most recent stable version of Juju is 2.4.7.
+The most recent stable version of Juju is 2.5.2.
 This is the version we recommend for production use.
 See the [Release Notes][release-notes-2].

 ### Ubuntu